-Clusters with many retained BHs (e.g., models 3 and 7) are relatively diffuse while clusters with few BHs (models 2, 6) ultimately undergo core-collapse leading to relatively high central densities and thus an increased rate of stellar collisions.
+Clusters with many retained BHs (e.g., models 3 and 7) are relatively diffuse while clusters with few BHs (models 2, 6) ultimately undergo core collapse leading to relatively high central densities and thus an increased rate of stellar collisions.
 For a given initial cluster size, the number of retained BHs upon formation in low-metallicity clusters is at least twice that of those in high-metallicity clusters.
-This difference stems from the stronger kicks assumed for lower-mass BHs in higher metallicity models \citep[e.g.][]{Fryer_2012}, which eject about two-third of the BHs initially formed.
+This difference stems from the stronger kicks assumed for lower-mass BHs in higher-metallicity models \citep[e.g.][]{Fryer_2012}, which eject about two-thirds of the BHs initially formed.

-Nevertheless, despite having fewer retained BHs, high-metallicity clusters lead to BH--star collisions that are twice as frequent as those in lower metallicity models.
+Nevertheless, despite having fewer retained BHs, high-metallicity clusters lead to BH--star collisions that are twice as frequent as those in lower-metallicity models.
 This can be explained as follows: when a large number of BHs are present in a cluster, the energy production in the BH-dominated core dynamically ``heats'' the lower-mass stars in the cluster \citep[a phenomenon often referred to as ``BH binary burning'';][]{Mackey2007,BreenHeggie2013,Kremer2020_bhburning}.
 In this case, the cluster density is reduced, inhibiting interactions between BHs and stars \citep[e.g.,][]{Kremer_2018}.
 Thus, despite a significant number of retained BHs, the collision rate with stars remains relatively low.
-As the cluster depletes its BHs and approaches core collapse, the cluster density increases and BHs dynamically mix more efficiently with other stars in the cluster \citep{Kremer2019}.
+As the cluster depletes its BHs and approaches core collapse, the cluster density increases, and BHs dynamically mix more efficiently with other stars in the cluster \citep{Kremer2019}.